Renewable Energy Contractor

 All of this needed to be done with consideration for scaling the number of projects, change management, and communication across massive sites.
 A program level solution.

-What the company really wanted form ConstructEdge was to design a standardized, scalable solution to manage multiple jobsites with a consistent framework.
+What the company really wanted from ConstructEdge was to design a standardized, scalable solution to manage multiple jobsites with a consistent framework.
 This included flexible Last Mile and Field Connectivity solutions, standardized equipment in the field, asset management, and global visibility for easy management.

 Last Mile / Temporary Internet

-Where existing infrastructure is not available, or insufficient to meet the needs of remote wind and solar projects ConstructEdge has designed custom solutions which can be readily deployed.
-For example, on a remote site in Tehachapi, California the solution was a 4-hop Microwave link atop 3 mountain tops to provide 100M symmetrical broadband to the jobsite.
-This enables temporary or rapid deployment solutions for quick turn-around when a job site needs bandwidth before the main circuit can be installed or when the length of the job is short term.
+Where existing infrastructure is not available, or insufficient to meet the needs of remote wind and solar projects, ConstructEdge has designed custom solutions which can be readily deployed.
+For example, on a remote site in Tehachapi, California, the solution was a 4-hop Microwave link atop 3 mountain tops to provide 100M symmetrical broadband to the jobsite.
+This enables temporary or rapid deployment solutions for quick turn-around when a job site needs bandwidth before the main circuit can be installed or when the length of the job is short-term.

 Many of the company’s jobsites are massive and spread out over hundreds of acres with field teams working many miles away from construction trailers.
-To extend connectivity across the field of work Connex boxes are fitted with solar powered antennas to serve as access points.
+To extend connectivity across the field of work, Connex boxes are fitted with solar powered antennas to serve as access points.
 This helps teams in the laydown yard share data in real-time with trailer cities.

-To make scaling the installation of broadband networks across multiple jobsites easier ConstructEdge has standardized the equipment used on each trailer and established protocols for onsite installation.
+To make scaling the installation of broadband networks across multiple jobsites easier, ConstructEdge has standardized the equipment used on each trailer and established protocols for onsite installation.
 This begins with coordinating with field teams to provision, install, and manage all technology needs in project trailers.
 Technicians connect multiple trailers via wire or wireless links, run and terminate networking cables, setup general office technology needs (printers, servers, routers, cameras etc.) and provide support for routers, switches, firewalls, WAN & LAN services.

-Construction jobsites are dusty chaotic places.
-Trailers move, networking equipment gets relocated and tracking such IT assets is a real challenge for corporate IT groups.
+Construction jobsites are dusty, chaotic places.
+Trailers move, networking equipment gets relocated, and tracking such IT assets is a real challenge for corporate IT groups.
 ConstructEdge manages the logistics and warehousing of technology equipment including Meraki Security Appliances, indoor, and outdoor Meraki APs.
 ConstructEdge is given access to the company’s Meraki dashboard to provision and ship equipment to jobsites.
 Once project is finished, a ConstructEdge technician comes back onsite to decommission and return equipment to the warehouse where it gets tested, checked in, and added to inventory.
 The client has visibility on all assets throughout the process via ConstructEdge’s online Manage360 platform.

 Global Visibility for 80+ Projects

 The company’s corporate IT group has responsibility for managing over 80 jobsites at any given time throughout the U.S. ConstructEdge worked with the team to roll out a pre-determined set of standards that can all be managed through their proprietary online platform, Manage360.
 This allows the IT Group to choose an ISP for each jobsite based on corporate standards.
-During this process ConstructEdge works with the field team to answer any questions and ensure internet is ready to go when the trailer drops.
-If there is a delay in the ISP install ConstructEdge deploys a pre-determined Temporary Internet Solution based on the project’s current needs.
+During this process, ConstructEdge works with the field team to answer any questions and ensures internet is ready to go when the trailer drops.
+If there is a delay in the ISP install, ConstructEdge deploys a pre-determined Temporary Internet Solution based on the project’s current needs.